Museveni vows ‘Uganda is safe’ after tourist kidnap | Malay Mail

-KAMPALA, April 8 — Ugandan President Yoweri Museveni today insisted his country was safe for travellers, after the kidnapping of a US tourist, but vowed to further strengthen security in national parks.
+KAMPALA, April 8 — Ugandan President Yoweri Museveni today insisted his country was safe for travellers following the kidnapping of a US tourist, but vowed to further strengthen security in national parks.

-A US woman and her experienced safari guide were recovered unharmed yesterday after a ransom was paid for their release six days after they were abducted by gunmen while on an evening game drive in the Queen Elizabeth National Park.
+The American woman and her experienced safari guide were recovered unharmed Sunday after a ransom was paid for their release six days after they were abducted by gunmen while on an evening game drive in the Queen Elizabeth National Park.

+Police spokesman Fred Enanga told journalists that the woman would be handed over to the American embassy in Kampala later Monday.

+Security forces in Uganda and the Democratic Republic of Congo were still hunting her kidnappers, who escaped.

 Tourism is a key industry for Uganda, home to rare mountain gorillas and other wildlife, the massive Lake Victoria and snow-capped Rwenzori Mountains.